New Personal Income Data for Marion, Polk and Yamhill CountiesDecember 17, 2018

 Personal income data includes wage and salary income, but it also includes other sources of income.
-One of these income sources is transfer payments from the government.
+One other source of income is transfer payments from the government.
 Transfer payments include social security income, food stamps, Medicare and Medicaid, welfare income, and student grants and loans received from the government.
-Personal income also includes dividends, interest, and rent that people receive.
+Personal income also includes interest, dividends, and capital gains that people receive.
 Farm income is another component captured in personal income data.

-The second graph illustrates the short-term and long-term percentage change in per capita personal income in Polk, Marion and Yamhill counties, Oregon, and the United States.
-The short-term change is shown by looking at the over-the-year percent change from 2015 to 2016.
-All three counties had a gain in PCPI from 2015 to 2016.
-Polk County’s PCPI grew 2.0 percent from 2015 to 2016, slower than Oregon (2.4%) but faster than the U.S. (1.6%).
-Marion County’s PCPI grew 2.2 percent, just slightly faster than Polk County.
-Yamhill County’s PCPI grew 1.5 percent in 2016, the slowest of the three counties.
-The long-term trend in PCPI is captured by looking at the annual average percent change from 1969 to 2016.
-Over that period, Polk (5.5%), Marion (5.3%) and Yamhill (5.4%) counties have all tracked slightly slower long-term income growth compared with the U.S. and Oregon, which both grew 5.6 percent.
+All three counties had a gain in PCPI from 2016 to 2017.
+Polk County’s PCPI grew 2.9 percent from 2016 to 2017, slower than Oregon (3.7 percent) and the U.S. (3.6 percent).
+Marion County’s PCPI grew 3.7 percent, matching Oregon’s growth.
+Yamhill County’s PCPI grew 3.4 percent, just slightly slower than the nation and Oregon.
+The long-term trend in PCPI is captured by looking at the annual average percent change from 2001 to 2017.
+Over that period, Polk County (2.9%) tracked slower long-term income growth compared with the U.S. (3.3%) and Oregon (3.4%).
+Marion (3.4%) and Yamhill (3.4%) counties both have shown long-term growth that matches Oregon.

 In 2017, Oregon’s PCPI was 93.2 percent of the U.S. PCPI.
 Yamhill County’s PCPI was 83.0 percent of the U.S. PCPI in 2017.
 Marion and Polk counties’ percentages in 2017 were 79.6 percent and 77.4 percent, respectively.